wagtrung/2048inJava/README.md

-# <h1>Game 2048 - Java</h1> <br> Course: algorithm and data structures
+# <h1>Game 2048 - Java</h1>

+<br> Course: algorithm and data structures
-Trung has made this game through the time of learning "algorithm and data structures" in Java Language.
+This game 2048 has been redesigned, developed by WagTrung through the time of learning "algorithm and data structures" Subject in Java Language.
+<br> There are some basic infor about the game-play & the structures are describled bellow.
+<br> functions: Undo - Redo :Using Stack, Queue
+<br> Display-Count the Score
+<br> 2 Level: Normal level and Hard level ( From the keyboard, Click <b>N</b> to play in the normal level.
+Click <b>H</b> to play in the Hard level.
 <br>
 <br>